 Just over a year ago, I opened a YouTube channel where I publish abstract visuals based on patterns and geometric shapes.
 At first, the visuals were simply an attempt to do something with my existing pattern work.
 But after I created a few pieces, I really liked the effects — the experience of seeing a pattern in motion was fascinating.
 After a few more experiments, I realised it was possible to design visuals in a way that makes the viewer unsure whether the pattern is in front of or behind the shapes.
 This effect is achieved using what are called blending modes.

 That’s when I really got hooked.
-I felt like I had found my creative voice.
+I felt as if I had found my creative voice.
 The fact that I was doing it all myself made it even more exciting — there were no tutorials for this kind of work, and I had to figure it out on my own.

 I feel a bit ashamed to admit that, despite being 47 at the time, I had never felt anything quite like that before.
 I did well at school, especially in maths, and it was always satisfying to get good grades, but I was never inspired by it in this way.
 I had never felt this level of creative excitement before.

-One could argue that I should have learned how to do that first and only then set up a project around it.
+I have an idea of how to earn money and if this particular plan doesn’t work out I’ll think of something else.
+One could argue that I should have it all planned out and only then set up a project around it.
 But as I said — I was chasing a dopamine hit.
-I think I may be addicted to it.
+I am now really curious how it will all work out.

 Leave a comment